 Southern exposure to sunlight is ideal for most orchids.
 Some varieties also do well in a sunroom with light flowing in from the east or west.

 The ideal temperature range varies from one variety of orchid to another.
 Generally temperatures no cooler than 55 degrees and no warmer than 80 degrees are sufficient.

 Orchids are a beautiful way to create an atmosphere of relaxation in a sunroom.
 Their delicate looking blooms, unique shapes, and attractive foliage are a gorgeous form of living art.
-Orchid pots can be nestled into wicker baskets to blend with your sunroom furniture and decor.
+Orchid pots can be nestled into rattan baskets to blend with your sunroom furniture and decor.
 You can easily move your orchids to the most ideal locations in your sunroom with the use of decorative planter carts.
 A wicker pedestal plant stand is an ideal place to display an orchid.
 Individual pots of orchids can be displayed as a collection when placed on a tray of pebbles in a rectangular wicker planter.